 Where to Stay in Bruges?

 Since there is so much to see and do in the city, I advise you to stay the night at least!
 So underneath are a couple of great hotels!
-For convenience, I have listed hotels that are located in the city center.
+For convenience, I have listed hotels that are located in the city centre.

 Hotel Marcel | My sister stayed at Hotel Marcel and had a really enjoyable time.
 Great location and fair pricing.